cherryband/tumbl-down/README.md

 # License

-This project is licenced under BSD (3-clause).
+This project is licensed under BSD (3-clause).